distribution/distribution/docs/configuration.md

 `dryrun` | yes |  dryrun can be set to true to obtain a summary of what directories will be deleted.
 Default=false.

 Note: `age` and `interval` are strings containing a number with optional fraction and a unit suffix: e.g. 45m, 2h10m, 168h (1 week).

+### Read-only mode

+If the `readonly` parameter in the `maintenance` section is set to true, clients will not be allowed to write to the registry.
+This mode is useful to temporarily prevent writes to the backend storage so a garbage collection pass can be run.
+Before running garbage collection, the registry should be restarted with `readonly` set to true.
+After the garbage collection pass finishes, the registry may be restarted again, this time with `readonly` removed from the configuration.

 ### Openstack Swift